DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference: Results

 \section{Results}

 Conversational framing induces systematic judgment shifts that aggregate accuracy obscures.
-Across four models and ten domains (N=3,244 evaluation items), we find that (1) models can maintain stable average accuracy while exhibiting DDS values exceeding +30, (2) that the same model can show deference in social domains but skepticism in technical ones, and (3) that effects amplify dramatically in naturalistic conversations.
-We detail each finding below.\\
+Across five models and ten domains (N=3,244 evaluation items), we find that (1) models can maintain stable average accuracy while exhibiting DDS values exceeding +30, (2) the same model can show deference in social domains but skepticism in technical ones, and (3) effects amplify dramatically in naturalistic conversations.
+We detail each finding below.